jennings/SemVerHarvester/README.md

 ====================

 SemVerHarvester is a MSBuild task library that harvests version numbers from tags in source control repositories.

+SemVerHarvester expects version tags in the format "v1.1.1" It parces the numeric triple (1.1.1) into major version, minor version, and patch version.
+The number of commits between the last version tag and HEAD for the current branch is returned in revision version, and if untracked changes are found, a modified property is set to " (Modified)".

 ## Instructions